informatica-unica/lip/README.md

 git add .
 ```

 Let's break it down.
 We're invoking `git` with two arguments.
-The first one, `add` is a git subcommand that lets you add new or modified files to the set of changes that should be recorded in the next commit (i.e. the _index_).
+The first one, `add`, is a git subcommand that lets you add new or modified files to the set of changes that should be recorded in the next commit (i.e. the _index_).
 The second argument, `.`, stands for the current directory (`basics/helloworld`).

 > [!TIP]
 > The command `git status` lets you review the changes you've staged for a commit.